 - Edge data centers – for data analytics

 - Core data centers – providing in-depth data evaluation

-HPC is a cost-effective solution to manage the massive jump in data production that will be part of the ecosystem with the widespread use of driverless vehicles.
+High performance computing is a cost-effective solution to manage the massive jump in data production that will be part of the ecosystem with the widespread use of driverless vehicles.
 In addition to the convenience factor, autonomous vehicle development is also poised to begin rapidly decreasing the high number of auto accident related deaths occurring every day around the world.
 However, the safety measures and optimal effectiveness of self-driving vehicles is unattainable without the use of HPC solutions.
 HPC is capable of handling the petabytes of data generated by autonomous vehicles and powering the advanced AI programs that will ensure reliability, smart decision-making, and passenger safety.